K1R5MM5N/K1R5MM5N/README.md

        ..  -: ✧ :-゜・． about me!

 ! , im 17 yo, yes im a masc lesbian if this bother you please dni. 😾 im turkish .
-ISTP  , introvert and etc. DNC my ponies without my permission plz. and yes my english is kinda poor, im trying my best ❗
+ISTP  , introvert and etc. DNC my ponies without my permission plz. and yes my english is kinda poor, im trying my best ❗ yeah i do think that im caitlyn kiramman im not insane yall stop 💔

  🍁  -: ✧ :-゜・．_________